Robotics-BUT/mpc-rbt-simulator/README.md

 ## Testing

-Navigate to the workspace root directory (`mpc_rbt_ws`) and build it:
+Navigate to the workspace directory (`mpc_rbt_ws`) and build it:

 ```
 colcon build
 ```

+Change the initial robot position in `src/mpc_rbt_simulator/worlds/mpc-rbt-warehouse.wbt` to `0 2.5 0.095` by modifying the `translation` parameter in `TiagoBase`.

 Spawn the simulation with the robot controller using:

 ```
-webots --port=1234 --no-rendering --stdout --stderr --minimize ./worlds/mpc-rbt-warehouse.wbt --batch --mode=realtime
+webots --port=1234 --no-rendering --stdout --stderr --minimize ./src/mpc_rbt_simulator/worlds/mpc-rbt-warehouse.wbt --batch --mode=realtime
 ```
+> [!NOTE]
->**NOTE**: If you want to watch the simulation during tests remove the `--no-rendering` and `--minimize` arguments.
+> If you want to watch the simulation during tests remove the `--no-rendering` and `--minimize` arguments.

 Run tests using: